 As an agent we accept no responsibility for the acts or omissions of the operator or for the excursion(s) provided by the operator.

 We endeavour to ensure that all the information and prices both on our website and in any advertising material that we publish are accurate, however, occasionally changes and errors occur and we reserve the right to correct prices and other details in such circumstances.
 You must check the current price and all other details relating to the excursion(s) that you wish to book before you make your booking.
-Where the excursion or price has been listed incorrectly and the booking has already been confirmed, we reserve the right to cancel the booking and refund all monies paid to you.
+Where the excursion or price has been listed incorrectly and the booking has already been confirmed, we reserve the right to cancel the booking and refund all monies paid by you.

 We reserve the right to amend advertised prices at any time.
 We also reserve the right to correct errors in both advertised and confirmed prices.
 Special note: changes and errors sometimes occur.
 You must check the price of your chosen excursion(s) at the time of booking.